OpenNebula/docs/source/operations_guide/references/template/template.rst

 Template Reference
 ==================

-The provision is a process of allocating new physical resources from the remote providers. :ref:`Provision drivers <ddc_provision_driver>` are used for communication with the remote providers.
+The provision is a process of allocating new physical resources from the remote providers. :ref:Provision drivers <ddc_provision_driver> are used for communication with the remote providers.
 Credentials for the communication and parameters of the required provision (hardware, operating system, IPs, etc.) need to be specified.
-All these items are stored in the :ref:`provision template <ddc_provision_template>` file and passed to the ``oneprovision create`` command.
+All these items are stored in the :ref:provision template <ddc_provision_template> file and passed to the ``oneprovision create`` command.

 In this chapter, we'll describe the format and content of the provision template.